Two-stroke engine: Emissions

 Crankcase-compression two-stroke engines, such as common small gasoline-powered engines, are lubricated by a petroil mixture in a total-loss system.
 Oil is mixed in with their petrol fuel beforehand, in a fuel-to-oil ratio of around 32:1.
 This oil then forms emissions, either by being burned in the engine or as droplets in the exhaust, historically resulting in more exhaust emissions, particularly hydrocarbons, than four-stroke engines of comparable power output.
 The combined opening time of the intake and exhaust ports in some two-stroke designs can also allow some amount of unburned fuel vapors to exit in the exhaust stream.
 The high combustion temperatures of small, air-cooled engines may also produce NOx emissions.

-However, with direct fuel injection and a sump-based lubrication system, a modern two-stroke engine can produce air pollution no worse than a four-stroke, and can achieve higher thermodynamic efficiency.

 Applications

 Two-stroke gasoline engines are preferred when mechanical simplicity, light weight, and high power-to-weight ratio are design priorities.
 By mixing oil with fuel, they can operate in any orientation as the oil reservoir does not depend on gravity.

-A number of mainstream automobile manufacturers have used two-stroke engines in the past, including the Swedish Saab and German manufacturers DKW, Auto-Union, VEB Sachsenring Automobilwerke Zwickau, VEB Automobilwerk Eisenach, and VEB Fahrzeug- und Jagdwaffenwerk „Ernst Thälmann.
+A number of mainstream automobile manufacturers have used two-stroke engines in the past, including the Swedish Saab, German manufacturers DKW, Auto-Union, VEB Sachsenring Automobilwerke Zwickau, VEB Automobilwerk Eisenach, and VEB Fahrzeug- und Jagdwaffenwerk, and Polish manufacturers FSO and FSM.
 The Japanese manufacturers Suzuki and Subaru did the same in the 1970s.
 Production of two-stroke cars ended in the 1980s in the West, due to increasingly stringent regulation of air pollution.
 Eastern Bloc countries continued until around 1991, with the Trabant and Wartburg in East Germany.

-Two-stroke engines are still found in a variety of small propulsion applications, such as outboard motors, small on- and off-road motorcycles, mopeds, scooters, tuk-tuks, snowmobiles, go-karts, ultralight and model airplanes.
+Two-stroke engines are still found in a variety of small propulsion applications, such as outboard motors, small on- and off-road motorcycles, mopeds, motor scooters, motorized bicycles, tuk-tuks, snowmobiles, go-karts, RC cars, ultralight and model airplanes.
 Particularly in developed countries, pollution regulations have meant that their use for many of these applications is being phased out.
 Honda, for instance, ceased selling two-stroke off-road motorcycles in the United States in 2007, after abandoning road-going models considerably earlier.

 Due to their high power-to-weight ratio and ability to be used in any orientation, two-stroke engines are common in handheld outdoor power tools including leaf blowers, chainsaws, and string trimmers.

 Two-stroke diesel engines are found mostly in large industrial and marine applications, as well as some trucks and heavy machinery.

-Different two-stroke design types
+Designs

 Although the principles remain the same, the mechanical details of various two-stroke engines differ depending on the type.
 The design types vary according to the method of introducing the charge to the cylinder, the method of scavenging the cylinder (exchanging burnt exhaust for fresh mixture) and the method of exhausting the cylinder.